aamirfayaz/lightbend-akka-streams/exercises/src/test/resources/README.md

-initial-state
+streams-telemetry-intro

-# Exercise 0 > Initial State
+# Exercise 7 > Fusion

 In the course video recordings, the instructor uses a `man e` command in the sbt interactive session to display exercise instructions.